ericstrobl/TWRCI/README.md

 The Experiments folder contains any additional code needed to replicate the experimental results in the paper after downloading GTEx V8 protected access data and lifting over to hg19 with BCFtools.
 All code was tested in R version 4.3.1 and BCFtools version 1.18.

 # Installation
+Install time is under 5 minutes for a typical desktop computer.

 > if (!require("BiocManager", quietly = TRUE)) install.packages("BiocManager")

 > library(devtools)